 Find out all you need to know about planning permission – and whether your project requires it – in our guide.

 Local authorities vary in their approach to this, with some charging between £100 and £200, while others offer it for free.
-Their response will give you a good, but non-binding, indication as to your scheme’s chances of success and if it needs amending before submission.
+Their response will give you a good, but non-binding, indication as to your planning application's chances of success and if it needs amending before submission.

 - Study local policies before you draw up your scheme.
 Most clearly specify what the planners look for in terms of size, scale and materials.

-- Use the pre-application stage to talk to the local authority about your scheme, and amend it in line with their suggestions before formally submitting.
+- Use the pre-application stage to talk to the local authority about your planning application, and amend it in line with their suggestions before formally submitting.

 - Keep up to date with progress.
 By phoning the local planning office at key points of the process, particularly after the end of the consultation period, you can sense whether the proposed scheme is likely to be approved.
 If not, withdraw and resubmit it for free.